Point Defiance Zoo and Aquarium is located in Washington, USA. The zoo has been operating since 1905.

 Dub Dub was a harbour seal who came to the aquarium in 1942 before it moved to the zoo.
 He moved to the Point Defiance Zoo with the aquarium during 1963 and lived their till 1972 when he passed away.
 At that point he was the oldest harbour seal in captivity.

 Cindy was an elephant who arrived at the zoo during 1965 after being donated by a shopping centre owner.
 During 1982 she was deemed too unruly to handle and sent away to the San Diego Wild Animal Park for breeding.
-In 1988 the San Diego Wild Animal Park deemed her behaviour unmanageable too and stated that she must return to Point Defiance.
+In 1988 the San Diego Wild Animal Park deemed her behavior unmanageable too and stated that she must return to Point Defiance.
 By 1989 she injured a keeper in San Diego and the zoo agreed to her return.
 She moved to Woodland Park Zoo in Washington in 1990 for two years while her new home was built.
 It opened in 1991 and Cindy moved there during 1992.
 The zoo decided to cease working in close contact with their elephants and the success of this system meant they could handle more of the country’s unruly elephant’s.
-Cindy passed away in 2003 with the elephant barn renamed in her honour during 2004.
+Cindy passed away in 2003 with the elephant barn renamed in her honor during 2004.

-E.T was found in Alaska by oil workers in 1982.
+E.T the walrus was found in Alaska by oil workers in 1982.
 He was starving at the time so was brought to the zoo to be raised there.
 A pair of females later joined him.
 He passed away at the age of 33 during 2015.

 Asian Forest Sanctuary